Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 There is no perfect histogram

 Secret: there is no “best” histogram.
-The only perfect histogram is the one that is true to both your subject matter and what you want to convey.
+The only perfect histogram is the one that is true to both your subject matter and how you want to expose it.

 If you want a bright, optimistic image, or are taking a picture of a sunny snowscape, of course it will be on the right.